OpenEnergyPlatform/open-MaStR/README.rst

 #. download `daily provided dumps <https://www.marktstammdatenregister.de/MaStR/Datendownload>`_
 #. access via the `web service <https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html>`_

-These access options, however, are not exactly frictionless. ``open-mastr`` thus provides an interface for and improved developer experience of accessing the data.
+These access options, however, are not exactly frictionless. ``open-mastr`` thus provides an improved developer experience for accessing the data.
 This project is intended for individuals who wish to "just work" with the MaStR data and who do not want to deal with the idiosyncrasies of the three access options above.

 In particular, ``open-mastr`` facilitates access to the daily provided MaStR dumps with download methods (bulk) and by parsing the XML files to a relational database.
 Furthermore, the software provides a Python wrapper to access the MaStR SOAP web service (API).